-- 1. Reviewing the main deliberative question: What would a fair immigration system look like?
+- 1. Review the main deliberative question: How should a wrong be righted?
 Ask students to think about what connections they have to the topic and question at hand.
-Ask for volunteers to describe their connection to the topic.
+Ask for volunteers to describe their connection in the topic.
 Doing this helps set the tone for the deliberation as one that involves real people and experiences. - 2.
 Remind students that their goal is to work collaboratively to evaluate a set of options.
 They may or may not agree on the best option to select.
 Before they do this, however, they must think carefully about each proposed option and solutions.
 Have students read the three options, keeping the following questions in mind: - a.
 What does this option propose or recommend? - b.
-What steps would we have to take to make this option work? - c.
+What steps would have to be taken to make this option work? - c.
 What would be positive outcomes of moving forward with this option?
 Why would people want to choose this approach? - d.
-What are trade-offs or downsides that we would have to accept if we chose this option?
+What are trade-offs or downsides that would have to be accepted if this option is chosen?
 Are these trade-offs worth it? - 3.
 Open up a conversation by examining the options as a class.
 Have students carefully think through and discuss each option, its associated actions, and its trade-offs.
 Encourage students to listen closely, to respectfully respond to their classmates, to bring up insights they feel must be considered, and to share their response to each option.